Lewiston

 Table Chart PROFILE FAQ

-Family households constitute 80.4% of all households, including 42.2% couples with children, 28.9% couples without children, and 8.9% single parent families.
-Non-family households comprise the remaining 19.6%, with lone person households at 17.1% and group households comprising 2.3%.
-The median household size is 2.9 people, larger than the Greater Adelaide average of 2.5.
+Families make up the vast majority of households at 80.4% of the total, consisting of 42.2% couples with children, 28.9% couples without children, and 8.9% single parent households.
+Non-family households account for the remaining 19.6%, with lone person households representing 17.1% and group living situations comprising 2.3% of the total.
+The median household occupancy of 2.9 people is higher than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households